Watauga Riverkeeper installs Trash Trout in Winkler Creek

 An Asheville-based environmental nonprofit named GreenWorks designed the trapper and partners with other environmental organizations to target tributaries near areas that may have more trash introduced into the waterway.

-The waste the Trash Trout collects poses a large threat to aquatic ecosystems since much of it is plastics which, after entering the water, will begin the process of photodegradation.
-Petroleum-based products such as plastics begin to break into smaller pieces known as microplastics.
-Hill said that this year there “... has been an explosion of waste,” including a large increase in single-use plastic, personal protective equipment and plastic bags in waterways.
+The waste the Trash Trout collects poses a large threat to aquatic ecosystems since much of it is plastics, which after entering the water will begin the process of photodegradation in which petroleum-based products such as plastics begin to break into smaller pieces known as microplastics.
+Hill said that this year “has been an explosion of waste,” including a large increase in single-use plastic, personal protective equipment and plastic bags in waterways.

 MountainTrue members and volunteers work to ensure that development does not come at the expense of environment and quality of life.
 The group partners with communities throughout Western North Carolina to support smart planning, sensible land use and multi-modal transportation initiatives, including work within the Elk and Watauga river basins.